fandulu/DD-Net/README.md

 JHMDB raw data download link:   http://jhmdb.is.tue.mpg.de/challenge/JHMDB/datasets SHREC raw data download link:   http://www-rech.telecom-lille.fr/shrec2017-hand/
 ```

-### An alternative choice:
-If you do not have enough resource to run this code, please go to use https://colab.research.google.com/drive/19gq3bUigdxIfyMCoWW93YhLEi1KQlBit.
-We have the preprocessed data under /data, you can download the data and upload them to colab->files, and then run our code on colab.

 ## 3.Problems this code try to alleviate